tristancorbellari/electricity-bill-calculator/README.md

 # Electricity Bill Calculator

-Nifty little program to draw up an electricity bill for a given tariff structure according to user-specificed date-time regions.
+Nifty little program to draw up an electricity bill for a given tariff structure according to user-specified date-time regions.
 Made with Python and Tkinter (plus some other libraries too).

 ## Instructions